If you are reading this article, I assume you are looking into building an online store.

-Now for something easier to digest: both Squarespace and Shopify have great editors.
+Now for something easier to digest: both Squarespace and Shopify have great drag and drop editors.

 Round 3: Templates and Design flexibility

-Shopify only lets you start with 10 free themes.
-They look good.
-But you can also find 60 paid themes, and external websites like Envato sell more of them.
+There are a small number of free Shopify themes in the Shopify Theme Store (some use the new Online Store 2.0 architeture, a few still use the older framework).
+They all look good.
+But you can also find 70 paid themes, and external websites like Envato sell more of them.
 In my opinion, premium themes tend to look better, so you get what you pay for.

 Free Shopify themes

-Squarespace also lets you choose 10 templates in the ecommerce category, but they let you add an online store to any of their themes.
+Squarespace gives you around 60 templates in the ecommerce website category, but you can add an online store to any theme.
 Like with everything Squarespace, they look great, but be careful because they might not always be fully optimized for e-commerce.
 You can also add templates from external sources, but it will fall outside of the scope of Squarespace support (they are also pretty complicated to install).
 So it’s up to you to weigh the risk / reward there.

 Finally, you can customize your templates manually via HTML and CSS with both providers.

 Winner: Shopify has more themes built specifically with online stores in mind.
 They get this point.

 As you’d expect, Shopify offers plenty of options when it comes to displaying your products.
 When editing the product page template, you can choose the elements you want to display in your product description – text, buttons, images etc. You can include drop down sections relating to materials, care instructions, and so on.
 Finally, you can also add in new sections for additional content.